Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Cognitive Modeling of the Solving Process

 This section discusses the cognitive process that is involved in solving math word problems.
 We first introduce our conceptualization that is illustrated in \cref{fig:solving-pyramid}, which we then motivate by summarizing relevant literature.

 \paragraph{Our conceptualization.} We are interested in identifying \emph{when} LLMs are likely to exhibit human-like biases, and therefore, require a holistic analysis of the human problem-solving process.
 Our conceptualization, illustrated in \cref{fig:solving-pyramid}, includes four representational levels of the math word problem, along with the skills associated with transitioning from one level to the next.
-We assume that a child goes through the following procedure when posed with a math word problem:\bernhard{I would weaken this.
-It sounds too much like we believe this is what the child actually does.
-At the very least, could write "a child might first form ..." etc. andreas Good point.
-I formulated it as an assumption, do you think that works?} First, they form a mental model of the mathematical relationships expressed in that problem (text comprehension).
-Next, they distill that mental model into a sequence of symbolic expressions representing the step-by-step reasoning process to find the solution (solution planning) and, finally, calculate the answer from those expressions (solution execution).
+We assume that a child goes through the following procedure when posed with a math word problem: First, they form a \defn{mental model} of the mathematical relationships expressed in that problem (text comprehension).
+Next, they distill that mental model into a sequence of \defn{arithmetic expressions} representing the step-by-step reasoning process to find the solution (solution planning) and, finally, calculate the \defn{answer} from those expressions (solution execution).
 The representational levels will be formalized in \cref{sec:mathworld}.\looseness=-1